-Legislation that includes the non-arm’s length expense (NALE) changes has finally become law almost five years from the date the legislation now takes retroactive effect (ie, from 1 July 2018).
+Legislation was introduced that includes the non-arm’s length expense (NALE) changes has finally become law almost five years from the date the legislation now takes retroactive effect (ie, from 1 July 2018).

 The Treasury Laws Amendment (Support for Small Business and Charities and Other Measures) Act 2023 (Act) includes a limit on general NALE for SMSFs.
 Royal assent was granted on 28 June 2024 and therefore the NALE changes commence on 1 July 2024 with retroactive application to 1 July 2018.